PseudoLang-Software-Foundation/Pseudolang/readme.md

 - Clone the repository `git clone https://github.com/Pseudolang-Software-Foundation/PseudoLang.git`
 - - To build **release**, you will need bash (or you can translate the shell commands to your liking).
 Then run `./build_release.sh`.
 The binaries for each operating system will be in the `release` folder.
 - - To build **debug**, simply run `cargo build`.
 The binary will be in the `target/debug` folder.

 - In order to run the unit tests, simply run `cargo test`.
+- For the NSIS installer, just compile `./installer/pseudolang.nsi`

 ## Examples